rosenbjerg/dotnet-simple-sln/README.md

 ```
 simple-sln cleanup -i Test.sln
 ```
-Which `derive` a specification and then `create`s a sln file, overwriting the existing one, with one cleaned by this tool.
+Which will `derive` a specification and then `create`s a sln file, overwriting the existing one with one cleaned by this tool.

 Can optionally output the specification yaml file with the `-s` argument.